 - Shape: If you’re making soap from scratch, don’t feel like you’re limited to the traditional rectangular or square bars.
-You can find molds to shape your soaps into ovals and circles, as well as shapes like flowers, animals, seashells, and more.
+You can find oval and circle-shaped molds, as well as flowers, animals, seashells, and other designs.
 Some molds will also have patterns of varying intricacy stamped into them, which can add beautiful and highly specific detailing to your soaps.

 - Size: As with shapes, soap molds come in a good variety of sizes.
-You can find molds that turn out standard-sized bars of soaps, soaps smaller than the palm of your hand, and soaps that weigh several pounds and you’ll need both hands to hold.
-Keep an eye on the dimensions of any mold you plan to buy, and pick according to the needs of your project or your own personal preferences.
+You can find molds that turn out standard-sized bars of soaps, soaps smaller than the palm of your hand, and soaps that weigh several pounds.
+Keep an eye on the dimensions of a mold you plan to buy, and pick according to the needs of your project or your own personal preferences.